 It wasn't too long after all that when my personal life started spinning out of control and my business failed because of clouded judgments due to increased drug usage, I ended up at my lowest point in a hotel room with a 38. caliber pistol pressed against my temple.
 Unable to pull the trigger, I gathered myself together with all the strength I had and began making plans for a change.

-Then one night I was driving home from a business conference in KY.
-And after several months of my Christian friends witnessing and sharing the Gospel with me, I heard a song called "The Anchor Holds" and I felt like God was truly speaking to me through the words of that song.
-So on a warm summer night in July of 1999 I prayed for God's forgiveness and received Jesus Christ as my Lord and Savior!
+Then one night I was driving in A rental car and after several months of my Christian friends witnessing and sharing the Gospel with me, I heard a song called "The Anchor Holds" and I felt like God was truly speaking to me through the words of that song.
+So on a warm summer night, July 22 ,1999 I confessed my sins and prayed for God's forgiveness then I received Jesus Christ as my Lord and Savior!

 With this traveling music ministry I have totally committed my life to using the gifts He has given me to share the love of Jesus through music and testimony.
-I know now that, of all the things I've done in my life, nothing compares to being forgiven of my sin, being in a right relationship with God, and having the peace in knowing I have the promise of eternal life in heaven with my Savior.
+I know now that, of all the things I've done in my life, the places I’ve been, the people I’ve met, nothing compares to being forgiven of my sin, being in a right relationship with God, and having the peace in knowing I have the promise of eternal life in heaven with my Savior.